kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 <br>

-Last in scraping for overseas bases, we saved to a CSV file.
-Not every base had a name or any other details, so more information about each military base would have to be added manually if we wanted correct data that had special cases.
+Finally, we saved to a CSV file.
+Not every base had a name or any other details, so later we went back and manually added more information about each military base since we wanted correct data for all bases, not just the bases with the most information available.

 <br>